Kumano Ancient Trail

 • Full-time services of an English-speaking tour guide

-• 8 nights in hotels and Japanese-style inns (Ryokan and Minshuku)
+• 8 nights in hotels and Japanese-style inns

-• Daily breakfast & 8 dinners
+• Daily breakfast and 8 dinners

 • All transportation between tour locations

-• Entrance to museums, temples and other sights on the group’s itinerary
+• Entrance to museums, temples, and other sights on the group’s itinerary

 What’s Not Included